spryker/spryker-docs/docs/scos/dev/back-end-development/yves/controllers-and-actions.md

     link: docs/scos/dev/back-end-development/yves/yves-routes.html
 ---

-Controllers are placed inside the Controllers folder in Yves; they provide an entry point to the system for requests submitted by the front-end users.
+Controllers are placed inside the Controllers folder in Yves; they provide an entry point to the system for requests submitted by the D users.

 The methods inside of a controller are called actions.
 Usually an action reads the incoming request-data, maybe validates it with a form, delegates it to a client and writes the response.